All cases

 November 1, 2022

 Vision Denmark is the industry cluster for games, film, TV, animation and XR in Denmark.
-Together with companies, organisations, and knowledge institutions we explore and test new ways of doing business, attracting investments, and developing creative content and technologies.
-Our aim is to drive innovation and growth and to maintain Denmark’s position as an international frontrunner within digital visual storytelling and audience engagement.
+Together with companies, organisations, and knowledge institutions, they explore and test new ways of doing business, attracting investments, and developing creative content and technologies.
+Their aim is to drive innovation and growth and to maintain Denmark’s position as an international frontrunner within digital visual storytelling and audience engagement.
 Vision Denmark’s activities are focused within 4 areas crucial in bringing Danish creatives ahead in the international competition: creative innovation, talent and skillset, capital investments, and sustainability.

 Accelerating the visual storytelling and entertainment industry